Starkie/datahub-dbt-lineage-repro/README.md

 # Datahub DBT Column Level Lineage Repro

-This project is a reproduction of the issue where column level lineage is not being generated with Datahub's DBT core integration.
+This project is a reproduction of an issue where column level lineage is not being generated with Datahub's DBT core integration.

-It is a BigQuery-based project.

-The errors appears to be related to a deduplication macro, which in BigQuery uses the `ARRAY_AGG` function to
+The errors appears to be related to the [dbt_utils deduplication macro](https://github.com/dbt-labs/dbt-utils), which in BigQuery uses the `ARRAY_AGG` function.
+We think it might be an edge-case on the bigquery dialect's AST parsing, but we are not sure.

 ## Steps to reproduce
 1. Setup a [dbt profile](https://docs.getdbt.com/docs/core/connect-data-platform/profiles.yml) for this project: